irislib/faq/README.md

 ### Log out or switch account

-You can log out or switch account.
-Notice that if you have not saved your private key (nsec) you cannot log in again and there is no way to restore your account access.
+You can end your current session by logging out or switching accounts.

+❗️❗️❗️ If you have not saved your private key (nsec) you cannot log in again and there is no way to restore your account access.
 Only you have access to the private key.
+If you lose the private key the account is lost forever.

 <details>
   <summary>Log out</summary>